When to Perform Storm Water Retention Pond Maintenance

 Turf Aeration

 Overly compacted soil creates problems for water, fertilizer, and herbicide absorption.
-Make sure to have proper turf aeration so that soil can receive and absorb water effectively.
+Make sure to have proper turf aeration so that the soil can receive and absorb water effectively.
 Otherwise, excess rain and water will add to the pond and lead to an overflow situation.
 The best time to aerate is when the soil is moist.
 Lawns that have clay soil or experience heavy foot traffic should be aerated twice a year.
 Otherwise, once a year should be enough.

 Call the Professionals